liamkeily/CroogoShop/README.md

 CroogoPayments will be a seperate plugin that CroogoShop will use for processing order payments.
 CroogoPayments should also be usable elsewhere in croogo and by other plugins.

+## Compatability

+This plugin is being developed for 2.0 (may be compatible with previous versions)

 ## Progress

 This plugin is currently not ready for use.